c20mp/DataAnalyzerProject/README.md

 5. If you choose to sort the ArrayList, do it after you've read in all the data from the input file.

-	- Tips on sorting: (Plan A) Create a new ArrayList to hold the sorted objects.
+	- Tips on sorting:
+		- (Plan A) Create a new ArrayList to hold the sorted objects.
 Remove the max element from the original ArrayList and add it the sorted ArrayList.
 Keep doing that until the original ArrayList is empty.
-OR (Plan B) Research Comparators.
+		- OR (Plan B) Research implementing Comparable and the compareTo() function
+		- OR (Plan C) Research Comparators with Array.sort().

 6. Display the results or write them to a file.